MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 Specifies whether to enable responsive design.

-When this is set to `true`, the placeholder is adjusted to fit the width of the viiewpoint and the existing width to height ratio is used to provide the height.
+When this is set to `true`, the placeholder is adjusted to fit the width of the viewpoint and the existing width to height ratio is used to provide the height.

 #### Required?